 By 1963 the success of the Split Level was enough to finance an exhibition centre on Pennant Hills Road at Carlingford.
 This comprised of an updated version of the Split Level and a new design: The Lowline.
 Public response to these two houses was such that the company was able to embark on construction of the much larger centre in Richmond Road at St Ives, which again consisted of several new designs based around the previous two models.

 As the company continued to grow, cutting-edge advertising campaigns began.
 In print media the display homes were stylised with modernist furnishings, the latest Hi -Tech appliances and, in one of many firsts, attention to landscaping.

 Other centres were opened with full pomp and ceremony in St Ives at Mawson Road and Staddon Close, where several new larger and more expensive models were introduced and Ken Woolley’s Lowline B won the RAIA design award in 1967.

-Branch offices soon opened in Melbourne and Canberra and over the next ten years, armed with designs by Harry Seidler, Russell Jack, Robin Boyd and Neil Clerehan, centres flourished in Belrose, Cheltenham, Thornleigh, Westleigh, Baulkham Hills and then finally the last undertaking, with a modest five houses, was Castle Hill in 1978.
+Branch offices soon opened in Melbourne and Canberra and over the next ten years, armed with designs by Ken Woolley, Harry Seidler, Russell Jack and Neil Clerehan, centres flourished in Belrose, Cheltenham, Thornleigh, Westleigh, Baulkham Hills and then finally the last undertaking, with a modest five houses, was Castle Hill in 1978.